CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 $Status = $recordSet.Fields.Item('StatusCode').Value;
 ```

-Creation of Manufacturing Order Object.
-This is done using CreatePFObject method on a Company object.
+Creation of Manufacturing Order Object is done by using `CreatePFObject` method on a Company object.
 It is possible to create different ProcessForce objects using this method.
 To create a different object, you will need to change ManufacturingOrder to desired object code.
 For example, for ItemDetails it will look like this: $pfcCompany.CreatePFObject([CompuTec.ProcessForce.API.Core.ObjectTypes]::ItemDetails):

 ```powershell
 $mo = $pfcCompany.CreatePFObject([CompuTec.ProcessForce.API.Core.ObjectTypes]::ManufacturingOrder)
 ```

-Loading of desired Manufacturing Order using GetByKey method on Manufacturing Order object (variable $mo).
+Loading of desired Manufacturing Order using `GetByKey` method on Manufacturing Order object (variable $mo).
 As a parameter we are passing DocEntry of Manufacturing Order:

 ```powershell
 $result = $mo.GetByKey($DocEntry);